Shin Laboratory Members

 Rafael Alejandro Cornejo Rodríguez is a senior student of mechatronics engineering at Tecnológico de Monterrey, Monterrey Campus, with a minor in Cyber-Physical Systems.
 Throughout his studies, Rafael has worked on designing motion routines for cooperative robot arms, integrating vision systems with robotic operations, and developing mechanical designs for robotic actuators.
 He also contributed to the ChemE Cube competition, where he focused on the 3D mechanical design, process programming, and optimization of CO2 capture for a direct air capture prototype.
 His academic work emphasizes robotics, smart manufacturing, and process optimization, with a strong proficiency in SolidWorks, MATLAB, and ROS.

-Alan de Jesus Alarcon Rodriguez is a senior student of nanotechnology engineering at the Tecnologico de Monterrey campus Monterrey, he joined Dr. Su Ryon Shin's lab at Brigham and Women’s Hospital, Harvard Medical School in July 2024.
-During his studies he has focused on the development and innovation of biosensors, biomaterials and micro and nanofabrication processes.
-His current focus and interests at Shin lab are related to biosensing, microfluidic devices and 3D bioprinting with applications in the biomedical field.
+Alan de Jesús Alarcón Rodríguez is a senior Nanotechnology Engineering student at Tecnológico de Monterrey, Campus Monterrey.
+In July 2024, he joined Dr. Su Ryon Shin’s lab at Brigham and Women’s Hospital, Harvard Medical School.
+Throughout his academic journey, he has focused on the development and innovation of biosensors, biomaterials, and micro- and nanofabrication processes.
+His current research interests include electrochemical biosensing, microfluidic systems, and 3D bioprinting, with applications in the biomedical field.
+He is particularly passionate about tissue engineering and the development of organ-on-a-chip platforms, as well as the design of functional biomaterials for advanced healthcare technologies.

 Omar Gabriel Hernández Zapata

-Omar Gabriel Hernández Zapata is an undergraduate senior student of Biotechnology Engineering at ITESM in Mexico City.
+Omar Gabriel Hernández Zapata is an undergraduate senior student of Biotechnology Engineering at Instituto Tecnológico y de Estudios Superiores de Monterrey in Mexico City.
 His main areas of interest include cell culture, genetically modified organisms, cell biology, and genetic engineering.
-He has experience in bioinformatics, working with R language in order to perform differential gene expression analysis among other projects regarding biotechnology engineering.
-His work focuses on research of osteoarthritis under the supervision of postdoctoral fellow Kannan Govindaraj at Dr. Shin’s Laboratory.
+He has had experience in bioinformatics, working with R language in order to perform differential gene expression analysis among other projects regarding biotechnology engineering.